Quick Picks -- Best Shampoos on Amazon

 OGX sits in the sweet spot between drugstore and salon -- argan oil enriched, sulfate-free, and with a thick, satisfying lather that feels indulgent at the price.
 The argan oil in the formula actually adds slip and shine during the wash, not just after conditioning.
 Dry and frizzy hair types consistently report that their hair feels softer and more manageable after just a few uses.

 The scent is warm and slightly sweet -- not everyone loves it, but most do.
-It's sulfate-free, which makes it safe for color-treated hair in a pinch, though Pureology is still the gold standard for color care.
-For non-colored dry or normal hair that needs extra moisture, OGX Argan delivers genuinely salon-adjacent results at a drugstore price.
+It's sulfate-free, which makes it a reasonable option for many color-treated routines in a pinch, though Pureology is still the stronger color-care pick.
+For non-colored dry or normal hair that needs extra moisture, OGX Argan delivers a polished feel at a drugstore price.

 Pros